bernhardAxonIvy/doc/source/engine-guide/configuration/advanced-configuration.rst

 Advanced Configuration
 ======================

+.. _advanced-configuration-passwords:

 Passwords
 ---------

-You may want to encrypt sensitive data like a password in your configuration files.
-To do this you can enclose any value with ``"${encrypt:}"``.
-The Axon Ivy Engineine will automatically encrypt and replace that value in file, when the configuration will be loaded.
+You may want to encrypt sensitive data like passwords in your configuration files.
+To do this, you can enclose any value with ``"${encrypt:}"``.
+The Axon Ivy Engine will automatically encrypt and replace that value in the file when the configuration is loaded.
 The system database password can be encrypted as
 follows:

 .. literalinclude:: includes/ivy-password.yaml